tczekajlo/sshare/README.md

 ### Connect to a sshare server runs on a Kubernetes cluster

-1. [Here](examples/kubernetes) you can find example on how to setup `sshare server` on a Kubernetes cluster
+1. [Here](examples/kubernetes) you can find an example of how to setup `sshare server` on a Kubernetes cluster
-2. If `sshare server` is ready we can connect to the server from a local machine
+2. If `sshare server` is ready you can connect to the server from a local machine

 ```
 sshare client 8080 --server-address server.sshare.mydomain.com:50041
-sshare 188ac7a 🚀
+sshare 1.0.0 🚀

 Address: https://d22336c3-740a-478d-bdf9-d438d197c957.sshare.mydomain.com -> 0.0.0.0:8080
 Address: http://d22336c3-740a-478d-bdf9-d438d197c957.sshare.mydomain.com -> 0.0.0.0:8080